Motherwell and Wishaw (UK Parliament constituency)

-Motherwell and Wishaw is a burgh constituency of the House of Commons of the Parliament of the United Kingdom.
-It was created in 1974, mostly from the former Motherwell constituency.
-In 1983, it was split into two constituencies, Motherwell North and Motherwell South; but these were amalgamated in 1997 to recreate the old Motherwell and Wishaw constituency.
+Motherwell and Wishaw was a burgh constituency of the House of Commons of the Parliament of the United Kingdom.
+It was first created in 1974, mostly from the former Motherwell constituency.
+In 1983, it was split into two constituencies, Motherwell North and Motherwell South; but they became one constituency again, in 1997.

-The corresponding Scottish Parliamentary seat of the same name Motherwell and Wishaw was held by Jack McConnell, the former First Minister of Scotland from November 2001 until May 2007.
+The corresponding Scottish Parliamentary seat of the same name Motherwell and Wishaw was held by Jack McConnell, the former First Minister of Scotland 2001-07.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Subject to boundary change, including expansion into South Lanarkshire, incorporating the town of Carluke, it was reformed as Motherwell, Wishaw and Carluke, and first contested at the 2024 general election.

 Constituency profile

-The seat is situated in the south-west of the North Lanarkshire council area, and is dominated by the towns of Motherwell and Wishaw.
+The seat was situated in the south-west of the North Lanarkshire council area, and is dominated by the towns of Motherwell and Wishaw.
 Residents' wealth and health are around average for the UK.

 Boundaries

 1974–1983: The burgh of Motherwell and Wishaw.

 1997–2005: The Motherwell District electoral divisions of Clydevale, Dalziel, and Wishaw.

-2005–present: The North Lanarkshire electoral divisions of:
+2005–2024: The North Lanarkshire electoral divisions of: